-I’ve gone from being homeless to being a CEO and despite the drastic changes in my life, I choose to live frugally.
-In the past few years I have lived through quite a few scenarios which were financially tough, making me appreciate what I have worked for so much more, including:
+I’ve gone from being homeless to CEO and despite the drastic changes in my life, I choose to live frugally.
+In the past few years, I have lived through quite a few scenarios which were financially tough, making me appreciate what I have worked for so much more, including:

-Job loss: When I was married my ex husband lost his job for nearly 12 months and wouldn’t allow me to get a job.
+When I was married my ex-husband lost his job for nearly 12 months and wouldn’t allow me to get a job.
 We divorced because of domestic violence.

 Medical issues: earlier this year I was paralysed for a while and am currently awaiting a medical procedure which should help, but it has meant the past few months we’ve had high medical bills and income has been reduced due to inability to work.

 This has all happened in a matter of a few years.
 Any one of those things can be financially crippling, let alone multiple events.
 Thankfully, I have been raised fairly frugally, so frugality is part of my life in general.
 I love finances, finding ways to make and save money and always ensure to plan for my future including superannuation.

 As a single mum, I am teaching my daughters the balance of frugal living and being good with money instead of having a poverty or rich and entitled mindset.
 Having been homeless and now being well off, I want them to appreciate what we have and realise not everyone has that and we should be grateful.
 I also want them to live sustainably.